-4. To what extent does culture influence how a Service sees itself as part of a joint force?
+4. To what extent does warfighting culture influence how a Service integrates into a joint force?

 None.
 Please see note under Supplementary Readings for students who are new to the topic of military services and forces (e.g., civil servants, inter-agency partners, etc).